Working with Groups

 Editing a group allows you to add or remove members, as well as change its name, availability, and tools.

 Adding Group Links To Content Areas

 You can manually add links to individual groups and sign-up sheets in Content Areas, Learning Modules, Lesson Plans, and folders.
 You can set up a Content Area to include all the content and tools your students need for the week.
-After reading the weekly lecture, and viewing the slide presentation, students can also access the Groups tool to complete the group assignment.
-Students do not need to navigate anywhere else in the course to complete all the required activities for the week.
 When you add a link to a specific group in a Content Area, all students will see the link, however, if the student is not a member of the group, he or she will not be able to access the group homepage.